grub-install --removable for buggy UEFI

 --removable to the Rescue

+Thing is, not all installation can rely on the NVRAM—for example a live-USB.
 When plugging in a live-USB the UEFI needs to be able to boot from it even though it has never seen it before.
+That's what the fallback bootloader path (EFI/boot/bootx64.efi) is for.
+The UEFI doesn't just look in it's NVRAM for bootloaders but also checks that path on all attached drives.

 So let's do that instead: